 Sustainable Salons collects waste from hair and beauty salons.

 Items such as shampoo and conditioner bottles, foil and packaging are sold, and all proceeds go to companies such as Oz Harvest, which provides free meals for people in need.
 You can donate hair to Sustainable Salons, which works with charity organisations to distribute hair to people experiencing hair loss as a result of illness.
-You can find out more on the Sustainable Salons website.
+You can find out more on the Sustainable Salons website-external site.

 Stop Food Waste Australia